-If you’re looking for a museum with Pasadena’s local history, the Pasadena Museum of History is definitely worth a visit.
+If you’re looking for a museum with Pasadena’s local history, the Pasadena Museum of History is worth a visit.
 The museum highlights over 100 years of the city’s history, including its original Native American inhabitants and what life was like as a western settlement.

 5. Kidspace Children’s Museum